AI in Executive Search is the Standard

 When Everyone Uses It, AI Is Not a Competitive Advantage

 I don’t mean to be a buzzkill.
 AI is great.
 But when everyone uses it — when it is embedded in the software and social network tools that virtually every company and every recruiter uses — you lose the competitive advantage.
-To gain the advantage, you need something that a point of difference that competitors cannot duplicate.
+To gain the advantage, you need something that really is a point of difference that competitors cannot duplicate.
 The problem with AI is that it can be.